The Specialist vs Generalist Myth

 But your specialist skills can become quickly obsolete especially in fast-paced industries like tech.
-Pigeon-holing yourself can also be frustrating.
+Pigeon-holing yourself can be frustrating.
 Your opinion in areas outside your expertise might be disregarded or dismissed by your co-workers.

 But without a specialist skill set, you'll need to work harder to stand out from the crowd.
 It's difficult to create a personal brand without choosing a niche or specialism.
 You can't pitch yourself as an expert in everything because no one will believe you.

 So which one do you go for?
 Luckily, you don't have to choose between being a specialist or a generalist because it's a false dichotomy.
-It's a myth.

 With Knowledge Comes Power